CaravelDesign/caravel.sketchplugin/README.md

 2 — Go to the Sketch plugin menu > Caravel > “Sync artboards with Caravel”

-3 — Select a project, a board, a section, and the name of the screen you want to send your designs to
+3 — Select a project, a section, and the name of the screen you want to send your designs to

 4 — Confirm sync